kitnil/awesome/README.md

 - [instagram-scraper](https://github.com/realsirjoe/instagram-scraper) - scrapes medias, likes, followers, tags and all metadata.
 Inspired by instagram-php-scraper,bot
 - [python_autocomplete](https://github.com/vpj/python_autocomplete) - A simple neural network for python autocompletion
 - [video-object-removal](https://github.com/zllrunning/video-object-removal) - Just draw a bounding box and you can remove the object you want to remove.
-- [reloading](https://github.com/julvo/reloading) - Change Python code while it's running using a reloading loop
+- [reloading](https://github.com/julvo/reloading) - Change Python code while it's running without losing state
 - [Resemblyzer](https://github.com/resemble-ai/Resemblyzer) - A python package to analyze and compare voices with deep learning
 - [kubernetes-workshop](https://github.com/eon01/kubernetes-workshop) - ⚙️ A Gentle introduction to Kubernetes with more than just the basics. 🌟 Give it a star if you like it.
 - [portray](https://github.com/timothycrosley/portray) - Your Project with Great Documentation.